codeface-io/SwiftObserver/README.md

 ![](Documentation/Architecture/SwiftObserver.png)

 Diagrams of all top-level source folders [are over here](Documentation/Architecture/architecture.md).
-The images were generated with the [Codeface app](https://codeface.io).
+The images were generated with [Codeface](https://codeface.io).

 # Messengers